durantschoon/gafro-extended/shared_tests/cpp/README.md

 This directory contains the C++ implementation of the JSON test loader for GAFRO Extended, enabling execution of cross-language test specifications.

+## ⚠️ Important: Phase 1 Implementation

+**This is currently a Phase 1 proof of concept implementation that uses pattern matching rather than executing real GAFRO code.**

+### What it does

+- ✅ Loads JSON test specifications
+- ✅ Parses test cases and expected results
+- ✅ Uses pattern matching to simulate GAFRO operations
+- ✅ Compares results with expected outputs
+- ✅ Provides comprehensive test reporting

+### What it does NOT do

+- ❌ Execute actual GAFRO C++ code
+- ❌ Compile or run generated code
+- ❌ Validate real GAFRO behavior

+### Phase 2 Goal

+Future implementation will generate actual C++ code from JSON specifications, compile it with GAFRO, and execute it to validate real behavior.

 ## Files

 - `json_loader.hpp` - Header file with class definitions and interfaces